Whatsapp Icon

 Advanced Diagnostic Tests for Mouth Cancer

-Mouth cancer, also known as oral cancer, requires thorough diagnosis for effective treatment.
+Mouth cancer, also known as oral cancer, requires a thorough diagnosis for effective treatment.
 In recent years, diagnostic technology has advanced significantly, offering more precise and early detection methods.
 Besides the standard biopsy and imaging tests, advanced diagnostic tests, including genetic testing, are pivotal in identifying mouth cancer.
 Here's an insight into these advanced testing methods.

 Biomarker Testing

 Biomarkers are substances, such as proteins, that can indicate the presence of cancer in the body.
 Biomarker testing involves examining tissue or fluid samples for specific markers that suggest the presence of mouth cancer.
-This type of testing helps in determining the cancers type and aggressiveness, which is crucial for tailoring treatment plans.
+This type of testing helps in determining the cancer type and aggressiveness, which is crucial for tailoring treatment plans.

 Imaging Tests